-Bisphenol A (BPA) is used to make polycarbonate plastic and epoxy resins, both of which have been approved for decades by the U.S. Food and Drug Administration, the European Food Safety Authority, and numerous other government agencies worldwide, for use in food-contact applications:
+Bisphenol A (BPA) is used to make polycarbonate plastic and epoxy resins, both of which have been approved for decades by the U.S. Food and Drug Administration and numerous other government agencies worldwide, for use in food-contact applications:

 This lightweight, shatter-resistant plastic provides a clear view of food in durable and heat-resistant storage containers, which helps keep food fresh.
 Polycarbonate food containers are reusable and resist stains for many dishwasher cycles.